wbillingsley/handy-play-oauth/README.md

     PlayAuth.allowGet = true

 And the last thing we need to do is set the client keys and secrets for the different services.
-There's two ways of doing this.

-By default, Handy Play OAuth looks for configuration settings (which you can set in `application.conf`).
+Handy Play OAuth looks for configuration settings (which you can set in `application.conf`).
 The settings it looks for are:

 * auth.github.ckey
 * auth.github.csecret